linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 ###The decision boundary

-Now that we have a set of values for our parameters \\(\theta\\) that minimise the cost function, we can plot on our graph of exam scores where the line is that divides students who will be admitted, and those who won’t be admitted, according to our machine learning predictions.
+Now that we have a set of values for our parameters $$\theta$$ that minimise the cost function, we can plot on our graph of exam scores where the line is that divides students who will be admitted, and those who won’t be admitted, according to our machine learning predictions.
 This is called the [**decision boundary**](https://en.wikipedia.org/wiki/Decision_boundary).
 If there is one input feature, the decision boundary will be a point, if there are two features it will be a line, if there are three features it will be a three-dimensional plane, and so on.
-We had already been told that our decision boundary would be at \\(h_\theta(x) = 0.5\\).
-This means that any values that \\(h_\theta(x)\\) generates that are greater than or equal to 0.5, we will assign to class 1, in other words we will predict that these students **will be admitted to university**.
-The opposite prediction will be made if \\(h_\theta(x)\\) is less than 0.5  - we predict that these students will be **rejected**.
+We had already been told that our decision boundary would be at $$h_\theta(x) = 0.5$$.
+This means that any values that $$h_\theta(x)$$ generates that are greater than or equal to 0.5, we will assign to class 1, in other words we will predict that these students **will be admitted to university**.
+The opposite prediction will be made if $$h_\theta(x)$$ is less than 0.5  - we predict that these students will be **rejected**.
 Remember the **probability threshold** I mentioned way back at the start of this post, that turns logistic regression into a classification algorithm?
 This is it.

- We can plot the decision boundary by generating values for \\(x\\) and solving \\(h_\theta(x) = 0.5\\).
+ We can plot the decision boundary by generating values for $$x$$ and solving $$h_\theta(x) = 0.5$$.
 Since the equation we’re using to relate our input features looks like [this](https://www.coursera.org/learn/machine-learning/discussions/jNrddfGsEeSkXCIAC4tJTg):

 $$\theta_0 + \theta_1x1 + \theta_2x2 = 0$$